auth0/auth0-flutter/auth0_flutter/example/README.md

 # Auth0 Flutter SDK: Example

-Flutter app for Android, iOS, and the web that demonstrates how to use the Auth0 Flutter SDK.
+Flutter app for Android, iOS, macOS, and the web that demonstrates how to use the Auth0 Flutter SDK.

 ## Configuration

 ### 1. Configure Auth0 Application

-#### 📱 Mobile
+#### 📱 Mobile/Desktop

 Go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and configure the following URLs under the **Application URIs** section of the **Settings** page, for both **Allowed Callback URLs** and **Allowed Logout URLs**:

 - Android: `SCHEME://YOUR_DOMAIN/android/YOUR_PACKAGE_NAME/callback`
 - iOS: `YOUR_BUNDLE_ID://YOUR_DOMAIN/ios/YOUR_BUNDLE_ID/callback`
+- macOS: `YOUR_BUNDLE_ID://YOUR_DOMAIN/macos/YOUR_BUNDLE_ID/callback`

 If you are using a [Custom Domain](https://auth0.com/docs/customize/custom-domains), replace `YOUR_AUTH0_DOMAIN` with the value of your Custom Domain instead of the value from the settings page.

 <details>
   <summary>Example</summary>

-If your Auth0 domain was `company.us.auth0.com` and your package name (Android) or bundle ID (iOS) was `com.company.myapp`, then these values would be:
+If your Auth0 domain was `company.us.auth0.com` and your package name (Android) or bundle ID (iOS/macOS) was `com.company.myapp`, then these values would be:

 - Android: `https://company.us.auth0.com/android/com.company.myapp/callback`
 - iOS: `com.company.myapp://company.us.auth0.com/ios/com.company.myapp/callback`
+- macOS: `com.company.myapp://company.us.auth0.com/macos/com.company.myapp/callback`

 </details>

 Take note of the **client ID** and **domain** values under the **Basic Information** section.
 You'll need these values in the next step.

-#### 🖥️ Web
+#### 🌐 Web

 Go to the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/) and configure the following URLs under the **Application URIs** section of the **Settings** page: